bhargav-vlsi/ASIC-Design-IIITB/ReadMe.md

 Following represents simplified circuit for y=a?(c?b:0):0
 ![opt_check3](./Images/opt_check3.png)

-Below is a small lab exercise to understand optiization done by yosys.
+Below is a small lab exercise to understand optimization done by yosys.

 Following represents simplified circuit for y = a?(b?(a & c ):c):(!c)
 ![opt_check4](./Images/opt_check4.png)